 Rest for 60-75 seconds, repeat for 6-8 rounds.

-Kettlebells (not just kettlebell swings) pair with cardio machines really well.
+Kettlebells (not just kettlebell swings) pair well with cardio machines.

 Performing kettlebell swings saves your ass from falling asleep on the bike, puts you back in the standing position while delivering a potent training stimulus to the posterior chain.